myarotskaya/architecture-center/docs/data/technology-choices/data-warehouses.md

 As a general rule, SMP-based warehouses are best suited for small to medium data sets (up to 4-100 TB), while MPP is often used for big data.
 The delineation between small/medium and big data partly has to do with your organization's definition and supporting infrastructure.
 (See [Choosing an OLTP data store](oltp-data-stores.md#scalability-capabilities).)

-Beyond data sizes, the type of workload pattern you plan to support is likely to be a greater determining factor.
+Beyond data sizes, the type of workload pattern is likely to be a greater determining factor.
 For example, complex queries may be too slow for an SMP solution, and require an MPP solution instead.
 MPP-based systems are likely to impose a performance penalty with small data sizes, due to the way jobs are distributed and consolidated across nodes.
-If your data sizes are already exceeding 1 TB and are expected to continually grow, you may want to consider selecting an MPP solution.
+If your data sizes already exceed 1 TB and are expected to continually grow, consider selecting an MPP solution.
 However, if your data sizes are less than this, but your workloads are exceeding the available resources of your SMP solution, then MPP may be your best option as well.

 The data accessed or stored by your data warehouse could come from a number of data sources, including a data lake, such as [Azure Data Lake Store](/azure/data-lake-store/).
 For a video session that compares the different strengths of MPP services that can use Azure Data Lake, see [Azure Data Lake and Azure Data Warehouse: Applying Modern Practices to Your App](https://azure.microsoft.com/resources/videos/build-2016-azure-data-lake-and-azure-data-warehouse-applying-modern-practices-to-your-app/).

-SMP systems are characterized by a single instance of a relational database management system sharing all resources (CPU/Memory/Disk&mdash;that is, shared everything).
-MPP solutions, on the other hand, require a different skillset, due to variances in querying, modeling, partitioning of data, and other factors unique to parallel processing.
-You can scale up an SMP system by adding processors with more CPU cores or faster CPU cores, add more memory, and use a faster I/O subsystem.
-For an MPP system, you can scale out by adding more compute nodes (which have their own CPU, memory and I/O subsystems).
+SMP systems are characterized by a single instance of a relational database management system sharing all resources (CPU/Memory/Disk).
+You can scale up an SMP system.
+For SQL Server running on a VM, you can scale up the VM size.
+For Azure SQL Database, you can scale up by selecting a different service tier.

+MPP systems can be scaled out by adding more compute nodes (which have their own CPU, memory and I/O subsystems).
 There are physical limitations to scaling up a server, at which point scaling out is more desirable, depending on the workload.
+However, MPP solutions require a different skillset, due to variances in querying, modeling, partitioning of data, and other factors unique to parallel processing.

 When deciding which SMP solution to use, see [A closer look at Azure SQL Database and SQL Server on Azure VMs](/azure/sql-database/sql-database-paas-vs-sql-server-iaas#a-closer-look-at-azure-sql-database-and-sql-server-on-azure-vms).